 6. Mention All Services Rendered

 A service invoice should have a proper breakdown of all the services provided to your client.
-It is also important to add the description of services rendered.
-The list of services should be properly mentioned.
+It is also essential to add a description of the services rendered.
+The list of services should be mentioned appropriately.

 - A brief description of the work